leolanese/Stripe-Next-TS/README.md

 ## Note

+1)
+The pages/api directory is mapped to /api/*.
+Files in this directory are treated as API routes instead of React pages.

+2)
-> Note on the side, we will need these KEYS from Stripe (dashboad/keys) account
+We will need `KEYS` from Stripe (dashboad/keys) account

 ```js
 NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY=pk_test_...